Anupam0401/evolvdb/docs/storage/buffer-pool.md

 Status: M2 implemented (DefaultBufferPool with LRU eviction).

 See also: [Slotted Page Format](./slotted-page.md) for the in-page record layout that BufferPool pages will contain.
+See also: [HeapFile](./heap-file.md) for how clients use BufferPool to manage pages across a file.

 ## High-Level Design (HLD)